 - Has a pulse on the community and can determine what content will be of value to the brand

-Another role that can be covered by the community manager, or shouldered by another team member, is the community engagement specialist.
-This person monitors conversations about the brand on the social channels and responds according to moderation guidelines set by the social media team.
-The community engagement specialist is typically well versed in the sentiment of the community and can often gauge the reception of content posted to the accounts.
-Efforts of the community engagement specialist complement those of the community analyst (see below).
+Another role that can be covered by the social media manager, or shouldered by another team member, is the community manager.
+This person monitors conversations about the brand on social channels and responds according to moderation guidelines set by the social media team.
+The community manager or engagement specialist is typically well-versed in the sentiment of the community and can often gauge the reception of content posted to the accounts.
+Efforts of the community engagement specialist complement those of the social data analyst (see below).

 The social media team analyst is charged with extracting insights from data and analytics pertaining to owned channels and the competitive landscape across the board.
 This person provides the team with valuable information about what is working well while also citing areas for improvement.
 The analyst owns the measurement program for the social media initiative, establishing benchmarks and tracking success over time.
 This specialist produces regular reports for social and executive leadership team review and awareness.